rishirj007/Ai_Voice_Assistant/README.md

 ## Feedback

-If you have any feedback, please reach out to us at rishiranjanjha07@gmail.com
+If you have any feedback, please reach out to me at rishiranjanjha07@gmail.com

 ## Acknowledgements